RAIVNLab/MRL/model_analysis/README.md

 # Model Analysis
-We provide Jupyter notebooks, which contain performance visualization via [GradCAM](https://github.com/jacobgil/pytorch-grad-cam) images (for checkpoint models), superclass performance, model cascades and oracle upper bound.
-Please be sure to have predictions and softmax probabilities saved beforehand (using our save flags).
-In addition, for adaptive classification using cascades, use `--tta` flag while saving the above.
+We provide Jupyter notebooks which contain performance visualization via [GradCAM](https://github.com/jacobgil/pytorch-grad-cam) images (for checkpoint models), superclass performance, model cascades and oracle upper bound.
+Please be sure to have predictions and softmax probabilities saved beforehand, using the appropriate `save-*` flags from `../inference/pytorch_inference.py`.
+Additionally, for adaptive classification using cascades, use the `--tta` flag in the above script.

 #### [GradCAM](GradCAM.ipynb)
 This notebook visualizes model attribution for each image.
 As required preprocessing, we store each image as a torch tensor, arranged class-wise.
 This notebook illustrates that using smaller representation size for classification can result in model confusion between classes within the same superclass (*e.g.* Rock Python vs Boa Constrictor as in Figure 9.b below).